 Applying for an Initial Study Permit

-1. Before you apply for a study permit, be certain that you have already applied to King’s and have received a letter of admission.
-Check the following criteria here to see if you are eligible for a study permit.
+- Once you have received admission to your program of choice, check the following Study Permit criteria here to see if you are eligible for a study permit.

-2. It is important that you allow for appropriate processing times when applying for a study permit.
+- It is important that you are aware of how long IRCC may take to process your study permit application.
 Check here to find out how long it will take to process your application.
-We recommend that you apply for your permit 3-6 months in advance of the term start date to ensure that you receive your permit in time for preparation for your studies.
+We recommend you apply for your permit three to six months in advance of the term start date to ensure you receive your permit in time.

-3. To enter into Canada, citizens of certain countries require a Temporary Resident Visa (TRV).
-See here to see if this applies to you and ensure that you apply for one if you do.
+- To enter into Canada, citizens of certain countries require a Temporary Resident Visa (TRV).
+See here to see if this applies to you and ensure you apply for one if you do.
 Those who don't require a TRV could require an Electronic Travel Authorization (eTA).
-See here to see if this applies to you.

-4. Check here to see if you require a medical examination as well as this could affect the amount of time required for you to get your study permit.
+- Check here to see if you require a medical examination as this could affect the amount of time required for you to get your study permit.

-Note: According to CIC (see here), you can use the conditional admission letter from King's as your letter of acceptance as required in your documents to apply for a study permit.
+Note: According to IRCC (see here), you can use the initial admission letter from King's as your letter of acceptance as required in your documents to apply for a study permit.